 I had a bunch of veggies that I was going to use to make stuffing on Thanksgiving, but I never got around to it.
-Looking in my fridge and pantry, I also had cream, butter, vegetable broth, and rice, so making a vegetarian pot pie risotto seemed like a perfect way to use up all my leftover ingredients on the Sunday after Thanksgiving.
-Perfect timing, because we are having a blizzard here in the Midwest, and we are expecting 8-12 inches of snow!
+Looking in my fridge and pantry, I also had cream, butter, vegetable broth, and rice, so making a vegetarian potpie risotto seemed like a perfect way to use up all my leftover ingredients on the Sunday after Thanksgiving.
+It was perfect timing, because we were having a blizzard here in the Midwest and expecting 8–12 inches of snow!

 - 2 cups brown rice, cooked

 - 1/4 cup celery, finely chopped

 - 1/4 cup onion, finely chopped

 - 3 tablespoons heavy cream